bendelv/B3_LSDS/README.md

 Using an incrementing nonce we can thus implement a proof a work.
 As mentioned in the reference paper the amount of work is exponential w.r.t the number of 0s.

+__Broadcast system__
+  *Broadcast a new key/value to all users which update buffer.
+Create merkel tree at time t, how to know if all users mine the same block?
+Consensus
 ## Todo

 1. ~~implement single blockchain.~~